Hastings, Florida

 Hastings is an unincorporated census-designated place and agricultural center in St. Johns County, Florida, United States, 18 mi southwest of St. Augustine.
 It was formerly an incorporated town, but it was dissolved in 2018 after a vote by residents.
-The population was 1,262 at the 2020 census, up from 580 at the 2010 census.
-It is part of the Jacksonville, Florida Metropolitan Statistical Area.
+Its population was 1,262 at the 2020 census, up from 580 at the 2010 census.
+It is part of the Jacksonville, Florida metropolitan statistical area.

 History

 Henry Morrison Flagler built tourist hotels at St. Augustine in the late 19th century, including the Ponce de León Hotel.
 He needed a local source of fresh vegetables for his guests, so he persuaded Thomas Horace Hastings, his cousin, to develop a farm.
 A small community evolved into a town, which was named for its founder in 1890.
-Hastings is known as the "Potato Capital of Florida" with 21000 acre of potato farms, but also produces cabbage, onions, eggplant and ornamental horticulture.
+Hastings is known as the "Potato Capital of Florida", with 21000 acre of potato farms, but it also produces cabbage, onions, eggplant, and ornamental horticulture.

 Hastings in 1910 was a thriving town that was a stop on the Florida East Coast Railway.
-The population of approximately 1,200 supported several general stores, a bakery, drug stores, meat markets, an ice plant and cold storage.
+The population of approximately 1,200 people supported several general stores, a bakery, drug stores, meat markets, an ice plant, and cold storage.

-In addition to farming, two companies manufactured barrels and a grist mill ground grain.
+In addition to farming, two companies manufactured barrels and a gristmill ground grain.

-There was a bank and a hotel, three doctors and a dentist.
-The town had water and sewer utilities, telephone and telegraph service.
+A bank and a hotel, three doctors, and a dentist were available.
+The town had water and sewer utilities and telephone and telegraph service.
 The local public school was good.
-Today the former FEC line is part of the Palatka-to-St. Augustine State Trail, and a trailhead can be found in the community within the Cora C. Harrison Preserve.
+The former FEC line is now part of the Palatka-to-St. Augustine State Trail, and a trailhead can be found in the community within the Cora C. Harrison Preserve.

 On November 7, 2017, the voters of Hastings elected to dissolve the city with an 82% majority vote.
 St. Johns County officially took control of the area on March 1, 2018.
 The United States Census Bureau designated Hastings as a census-designated place in the 2020 census.

 Geography

-Hastings is located at (29.7180, -81.5081).

 According to the United States Census Bureau, the town had a total area of 0.7 sqmi, all land.